Estonia in World War II: Estonian units in German forces

 In 1941, it was announced in Germany that additional Combat Support Forces, the Waffen-SS units would be raised from non-German foreign nationals.
 The goal was to acquire additional manpower from occupied nations.
 Some of these formed foreign legions included volunteers from Belgium, Denmark, Finland, France, Norway, and the Netherlands.

 Up to March 1942, drafted Estonians mostly served in the rear of Army Group North security.
-On August 28, 1942, the German powers announced the legal compilation of the Estonian Legion within the Combat Support Forces, the Waffen SS Verfügungstruppe units.
+On 28 August 1942, the German powers announced the legal compilation of the Estonian Legion within the Combat Support Forces, the Waffen SS Verfügungstruppe units.
 Oberführer Franz Augsberger was nominated the commander of the legion.
-As of October 13, 1942, 500 volunteers had appeared.
+As of 13 October 1942, 500 volunteers had appeared.
 In the spring of 1943, additional men were drafted from the police and the number rose to 1,280.
-90% of the volunteers had lost a relative in the Red Terror.
-The battalion "Narwa" was formed from the first 800 men of the Legion to have finished their training at Dębica (Heidelager in 1943), being sent in April 1943 to join the Division Wiking in Ukraine.
-They replaced the Finnish Volunteer Battalion, recalled to Finland for political reasons.

 The battalion "Narwa" participated in the battle of the Korsun-Cherkassy Pocket.
 Retreating through the escape route called The Hell's Gate, the battalion came under heavy Soviet fire with little cover.
 The battalion lost almost all of its equipment during the carnage while most of the troops escaped encirclement.

 In March 1943, the German occupying powers turned to mobilization by conscripting men born in Estonia between 1919 and 1924.
 Until August 1943, 5300 men were drafted for the Estonian Legion and 6800 for support service (Hilfswillige) to the German Wehrmacht.
 A mobilization in October 1943 called up men born in 1925–1926.
-On May 5, 1943, the 3 Estonian SS Volunteer Brigade was formed and sent to the front near Nevel.
+On 5 May 1943, the 3 Estonian SS Volunteer Brigade was formed and sent to the front near Nevel.
 A consequence of the 1943 mobilizations was the wave of an estimated 5,000 Estonian men fleeing to Finland in order to avoid the German draft.
 Over half of these men volunteered for service in the Finnish armed forces.
 About 2,300 joined the army and 400 the navy.